brvolpini/get-cognito-users/README.md

 python3 get-cognito-users.py -f exported_users.csv --user-pool-id <PoolIdExample> -attr <name email, etc...>
 ```

-You can use any attribute that exists in your cognito user pool (custom or prefefined)
+You can use any attribute that exists in your cognito user pool (custom or predefined)

 ### Script Arguments